Neither CashBlog nor its writers are financial advisors. Nothing published on our website is financial advice. Our articles are strictly educational.

 Benzinga’s real-time market news feed is unique.
 That’s because Benzinga generates its own market news reports, rather than just re-capping reports from websites such as MarketWatch or Yahoo Finance.

 Benzinga Pro subscribers have access to Benzinga’s stock screener that can be extensively customized and made to incorporate both fundamental and technical analysis criteria.
-Other subscriber services include watchlists, alerts, access to the live news desk chatroom, specific trade ideas, and daily biggest gainers and biggest losers tracking.
+Other subscriber services include watchlists, swing trade alerts, access to the live news desk chatroom, specific trade ideas, and daily biggest gainers and biggest losers tracking.

 A helpful stock research tool provided is Benzinga’s analysts rating newsletter that summarizes the ongoing views of several highly respected market analysts.